 I might drink all the wine but I’m a good companion to have if the seas get rough.

-How do you see the future of celebrations in our city and what mark do you want to leave on it?
+How do you see the future of weddings in our city and what mark do you want to leave on it?

 People want to create celebrations that are unique as they are.
 It’s not about cookie cutter anymore; people are really putting their stamp on their big day and making it all about an expression of them and their love story.
 I love that couples aren’t as concerned about tradition, but more about celebrating their love.